 I feel like “play the game before you pass judgment” should be common sense anyway, but it rings especially true for Undertale.
 Don’t assume it’s just some quirky indie darling that gets by on kookiness and memeable moments.

 If you play any of the possible routes to the end, and take the time to follow up with the characters you meet, you’ll understand why people are still so invested in this world.
 Maybe you’ll play it once and never touch it again.
 Maybe you’ll play every route back to back and get a pixellated heart tattooed on your chest.

 But whatever you do, you’ll have made up your own mind – and that was certainly the most valuable lesson I was able to take away from my time dating skeletons, eating pie and murdering my goat mother in cold blood.
 I assumed Undertale was something it wasn’t, and yet playing it was one of the richest gaming experiences I’ve had this year.
 I won’t make the same mistake again any time soon.

-You can check out more of our featured articles HERE.
+You can check out more of our featured articles like this Undertale one by clicking HERE.